XaloraAI/miner-release/README.md

 Note: 8x7b, 34b, and 70b models may take up to an hour to load on some devices.

-## Advanced Configuration for Heurist Miners
+## Advanced Configuration for XaloraMiners

 ### Command Line Interface (CLI) Options